katooshka/hacker_news_scraper/README.md

     mvn package

-    ./hackernews —posts <posts counter>
+    ./hackernews —posts <posts count>

+This type of installation was tested for Ubuntu 14.04.

-Or you can create a new container from the Dockerfile.
+Alternatively you can create a new container from the Dockerfile.

 ## Used libraries

 *JUnit* - a unit testing framework for Java.
 Mostly used among other testing frameworks for this language.

-*Mockito* - a mocking framework for testing in Java.
+*Mockito* - a mocking library for testing in Java.
 Clean and simple.

-*javax.json* - an object model API to process JSON in Java.
-One of three most commonly used frameworks for JSON processing in Java.
+*[Json Processing](https://jsonp.java.net/)* - an object model API to process JSON in Java.
+One of three most commonly used library for JSON processing in Java.